NAGIBATOR2003/air-hockey/README.md

   5. reformat as .apk file,
   6. of course, download to play market.

-It could be done, I think in 2-3 days.
+It could be done, I think, in 2-3 days.
 You, my Indian friends, could make each point for 2 weeks.
 It will take accurately 3 month.
 Good luck!